History of Accomplishments

 Harrah's Campus Renovation

-2006 ~ Acquired and re-licensed the failing Lied Senior Care Center from EOB.
+2006 ~ Acquired and re-licensed the failing Lied Senior Care Center from the Economic Opportunity Board.
 Adult Day Care Center of Las Vegas born.

 2001 ~ Opened the Beth Am Adult Day Care Center, a facility which quickly earned a reputation for program excellence.